DiedrichsenLab/OptimalBattery/README.md

 # OptimalBattery

-The OptimalBattery project implements the analyses underlying the paper **"Multi-Task Batteries for Individualized Functional Brain Mapping"** by Arafat, Nettekoven & Diedrichsen (2026).
+The OptimalBattery project implements the analyses underlying the paper **"Multi-Task Batteries for Precision Functional Mapping"** by Arafat, Nettekoven, Xiang & Diedrichsen (2026).

 ## Dependencies